WebOfTrustInfo/rwot5-boston/draft-documents/dcs-theorem/The-DCS-Theorem.md

 The concept of a "consensus participant" is sometimes confused with the concept of a "validator", and in order to understand what the DCS Triangle is saying it's necessary to understand the difference between the two.

-Every consensus process has three ingredients: voters (consensus participants), voting rules, and the votes themselves.
+Every consensus process has three ingredients: voters (consensus participants), voting rules (enforced by _validators_), and the votes themselves.

-In distributed systems, the job of a _validator_ is to verify that the voting rules were followed, accepting the outcome of the vote if that is so, and rejecting the outcome otherwise.
+In distributed systems, the job of validators is to verify that the voting rules were followed, accepting the outcome of the vote if that is so, and rejecting the outcome otherwise.
 For example, in the physical world a validator might be responsible for verifying ballot forms were filled out correctly and were cast by registered voters only, but beyond that they do not (generally speaking) have the ability to influence the outcome of the vote.

 Consensus participants, on the other hand, are the voters themselves, and their job is to not only ensure that voting rules are followed, but to cast a vote on some decision.